Georgia high school basketball coaches charged with murder in player's heat-related death

 Walker-Asekere and Palmer were changed after the grand jury made a decision on July 1, citing "outdoor conditioning training for student-athletes in dangerous heat, resulting in the death of Imani Bell due to hyperthermia and rhabdomyolysis."

 Imani was participating in mandatory conditioning drills for the girls' basketball team on Aug.
 13, 2019, when she collapsed after running up the football stadium steps, a lawsuit, filed in February against administrators at the school, stated.
+According to FOX 29, Imani collapsed shortly after "signaling she was in distress.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM